-The Hampshire and Isle of Wight Air Ambulance Christmas Raffle is now open!
+The Hampshire and Isle of Wight Air Ambulance Christmas Raffle has now been drawn.

 Raffle Terms and Conditions

 1. These Terms and Conditions are the rules of the Charity Raffle (herein known as the “Charity”) Raffle.
 By joining and playing the raffle, the entrant is bound by these rules.
 You may not accept all or any part of these rules, and your participation in the raffle will be cancelled if you reject any or part of the following.